Dhakshath11/Wells_MCP/readMe.md

   cd <your-local-project>
   npm install
   ```
 2. **Create a `.vscode` or `.cursor` directory in your local project:**
   This enables VS Code or Cursor IDE integration for debugging and agent queries.
 3. **Copy the `mcp.json` file from the MCP project into your local project:**
   This configures the MCP tools and server for your environment.
 4. **Go to the chat box and select the `mcp.json` by switching to agent mode:**
   This allows you to interact with the MCP agent for your project.
 5. **Query the agent with useful commands, such as:**
   - Check if CLI is installed?
   - Can you analyze this project?
   - Run the test in hyperexecute CLI
   - Analyze the test run and get me job ID

 These queries will trigger the corresponding MCP tools and workflows, automating your cloud test orchestration and analysis.
+All steps are logged for traceability.

 ---